nembrinj/protofablab/2025/projects/Group103/README.md

 - **Considered Implementation:** We restarted the designing mechanism with a more minimalistic approach.
 This time we wanted something that can stand on its own, but can easily be attached to the ramp.
 All this, while keeping in mind, that later on we will need something for gathering the balls.
 Therefore we added a connector indentation for that purpose.
 At the same time, we added a bigger offset for the connectors and added a small notch for the DC-motor cables.
-- **Special Considerations:** The lip that holds the DC-Motor came out very thin.
+- **Special Considerations:** The lip that holds the DC-motor came out very thin.
 This is good for attaching the wheels, but could be problematic for stability.
 Thus, we printed the holders on their side, such that the layer direction would add to make the lip more solid.

-Model file of the last iteration can be found ```./3D-Models/motor_holder_2.f3d```.
+Model file of the last iteration can be found [here](./3D-Models/motor_holder_2.f3d).
 This is what it looked like:

 <img src="./Media/Images/motor_holder.jpeg" alt="DC-motor holder" height="300"/>